-Schultz's letter criticised the Seattle-based company for growing its global chain of 13,000 coffee shops too quickly.
-As a result, he accused the company of commoditising itself and losing much of the romance and soul that were once central to its brand.
+Schultz’s letter criticized the Seattle-based company for growing its global chain of 13,000 coffee shops too quickly.
+As a result, he accused the company of commoditizing itself and losing much of the romance and soul that were once central to its brand.
 His 800-word composition left no room for doubt: Starbucks had grown its business at the expense of its brand.

 It was a damning indictment of Starbucks’ marketing strategy over the past decade.
 In and of itself, the letter was not remarkable.
 It is the kind of complaint routinely posted by disaffected customers or posted on blogs by unhappy former employees.
 To appreciate the magnitude of this particular letter, you have to know who the author is.
 Schultz is not a Starbucks customer or ex-employee; he is the company’s chairman.

 What is even more remarkable is that Starbucks appears to be doing just fine.
 Its growth targets, share price and underlying sales are all relatively strong and its expansion into Asia seems to be on track.

 Schultz, though, is a very different kind of chairman.
 The brand is deeply ingrained in his leadership.
 In 1981, while working as a sales rep for a coffee maker, he discovered Starbucks on a trip to Seattle.